Massiafz/Project/TESTING_DOCUMENTATION.md

 # Comprehensive Test Documentation for BrightByte Music Cataloging Software

 ## Overview
 This document provides a detailed explanation of the comprehensive test suite for the BrightByte Music Cataloging Software.
-The suite is engineered to cover every feature and functionality—from file I/O and UI event handling to user authentication and album management—ensuring the application’s robustness.
+The suite is engineered to cover every feature and functionality—from file I/O and UI event handling to user authentication, album management, and now the favourites functionality—ensuring the application’s robustness.

 ## Test Suite Structure
 The tests are organized into three main categories:
 - **Clear Box Tests (CB):** Focus on low-level functions and file operations.
 - **Translucent Box Tests (TB):** Simulate direct user interactions (login, sign-up, album addition).
-- **Opaque Box Tests (OB):** Cover complete workflows and advanced scenarios (editing, deleting, searching, and error handling).
+- **Opaque Box Tests (OB):** Cover complete workflows and advanced scenarios (editing, deleting, searching, error handling, and favourites).

 ## Detailed Test Descriptions